vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-2.md

 ![For loop inside for loop](/content/shellscript/tutorials/images/for-for.png)

-### How to delete multiple file extension in multiple folders
+### How to delete files in multiple folders having multiple file extensions

 Using `find` command you can identity the files, which are created, modified, accessed some time, days back